gcpearse/agriculture-back-end/README.md

 > Drops and creates the test and development databases.

 `npm run seed`
-> Runs the TypeScript compiler and seeds the databases.
+> Runs the TypeScript compiler and seeds the database.

 `npm run start`
 > Runs the TypeScript compiler and starts the server locally on port 9090.